 While these services claim to get you legitimate streams and fans, what they’re likely doing is utilizing bots to stream your release over and over in order to amplify your songs and manipulate their placement among other popular tracks.
 Although the results may feel like a dream at first, they can quickly devolve into your worst nightmare when a store discovers the unusual activity related with your release and removes it from their platform - for good.

 Spotify, Apple Music, Deezer, and all other streaming platforms, routinely check for and remove content that they believe to be violating their terms of service.
 Spotify’s widely-agreed upon definition of “streaming manipulation” covers “selling a user account or playlist, or otherwise accepting or offering to accept any compensation, financial or otherwise, to influence the name of an account or playlist or the content included on an account of playlist.”

 In layman's terms, paying for playlisting, followers, or streams is a big violation of their terms and will result in a readjustment of your streaming data and royalty calculations or, more likely, removal of your release or account from the platform.
-You can find the full list of activities that aren’t permitted under any circumstances in their User Guidelines.
+Spotify breaks down all the details in their video about artificial streaming, and you can find the full list of activities that aren’t permitted under any circumstances in their User Guidelines.